CentaurusInfra/mizar/docs/design/direct_path.md

 marks the host as unhealthy.
-If a transit agent finds a host marked unhealthy, if skips the direct-path steps, and remove the corresponding endpoing_host_entry for that host, while sending the packets normally through the transit switch.
+If a transit agent finds a host marked unhealthy, if skips the direct-path steps, and remove the corresponding endpoing_host_entry for that host, while sending the packets normally through the bouncer.

 The following diagram illustrates the packet flow with the direct-path in case of an endpoint's host failure.

 ![Direct-path inter-network packet
-flow](./figures/direct_path_host_failure.png)
+flow](png/direct_path_host_failure.png)

 ### Security Group and Monitoring Consideration

 Since we will allow packets to be sent directly to hosts, security group and monitoring must be on the host.
-The transit switches/routers will NOT implement such functions.
-Network Access Control will remain evaluated on the transit routers.
+The bouncers/dividers will NOT implement such functions.
+Network Access Control will remain evaluated on the dividers.

 Note: The current version only supports the basic direct-path case.
 Handling of endpoint migration and host failure is planned for future releases.